 Day 2 -Lokrum Island Visit

 The most treasured memory of my trip was visiting Lokrum Island.
-Just as Dubrovnik is worth visiting, so it Lokrum island.
+Just as Dubrovnik is worth visiting, so is Lokrum Island.
 This little island is packed with things to do for a half-day excursion.

-You may also hear the locals calling this island “peacock or bunny island.
+The locals may also call this island “peacock ” or bunny island.
 Why??
-The island is overpopulated with both bunny and peacock.
+The island is overpopulated with both bunnies and peacocks.

 It’s safe to plan about 4-5 hours for this trip.
 The boat ride is only about 30 minutes from Dubrovnik, but if you want a full experience, then prepare for a half-day.
 Wear comfortable shoes to this island as walking around the trails is a must!

 You can also organize yourself with a guided tour to visit this island.
 It will come down to preference.
 If you decide to go on a tour, it could be a more efficient way to see the island.
-If you go solo, you will be provided with an island map upon arrival.
+If you go solo, you will receive an island map upon arrival.

-I opted to take my time and discover whatever the island had to offer.
+I opted to take my time and discover whatever the island offered.
 Honestly, I hadn’t done any research, so everything was a surprise.
 Most excitingly was the underground museum of the history of Lokrum island.
 A little hint, this island is said to be cursed!
 I won’t spoil all the secrets and let you find out for yourself.

 Things to Do on Lokrum Island